sygint/dotfiles/systems/cortex/README.md

 ### Adding Secrets Management

-See `SECRETS-SETUP.md` for setting up sops-nix with age encryption.
+See `../../SECRETS.md` for complete secrets management guide with sops-nix and age encryption.

 ## 🔍 Monitoring and Maintenance